account931/Laravel-Yii2_Comment_Vote_widgets/Yii2_comment_widget/ReadMe.txt

  4.5 Admin Module in Dektrium/Yii2_User Module is at {"/user/admin/index"}.
 Is intended to view, create, block users.
 Can not assign RBAC roles to users.
+ 4.5.1 By default from start no one has access to admin page.
+To set some user an Admin, go to common/config/main.php =>
+     'user' => [
+        'class'  => 'dektrium\user\Module',
+        'admins' => ['your-username-goes-here'] //set admin here!!!!!
+    ],

+ //BELOW IS DEPRICATED-------------------
  4.5.1 By default Admin Module is not available, you habe no rights to visit it, to ovverride this:
     # in \vendor\dektrium\yii2-user\controllers\AdminController in {public function behaviors()} change {'switch'} to your actions u need access:
 	    'rules' => [